bradfrost/atomic-design/chapter-1.md

 ### Shared vocabulary
 What does “utility toolbar” mean?
 Does everyone understand what “touch slider hero” is?

 As the number of people working on a project increase, it becomes all-too-easy for communication breakdowns to occur.
-It's not uncommon for different disciplines have different names for the same thing, and for individuals on a team to  In order for true collaboration to occur, it's essential to speak a common vocabulary, and style guides are there to help establish that share language.
+It's not uncommon for different disciplines have different names for the same module, and for individuals to go rogue and invent their own naming conventions.
+In order for true collaboration to occur, it's essential to speak a common language, and style guides are there to help establish that shared vocabulary.

 {% include figure.html src="../images/content/starbucks-blocks-3up.png" caption="Giving names to patterns like 'Blocks 3-Up' in Starbucks' style guide helps team members speak the same language" %}

-**Style guides establish a consistent, shared vocabulary between everyone involved in a project**.
+**Style guides establish a consistent, shared vocabulary between everyone involved in a project**, encouraging collaboration between disciplines and reducing communication breakdowns.

 ### Education
+In her book [Front-end Style Guides](http://maban.co.uk/projects/front-end-style-guides/), Anna Debenham deftly explains the myriad advantages of creating style guides, including one of the most crucial benefits: education.

 > Education is as important as documentation.
 A style guide can show clients that websites are systems rather than collections of pages. <cite>[Anna Debenham](http://maban.co.uk/projects/front-end-style-guides/)</cite>

-In her book [Front-end Style Guides](http://maban.co.uk/projects/front-end-style-guides/), Anna Debenham deftly explains the myriad benefits of establishing front-end style guides.
-One crucial benefit is
+Style guides demonstrate to clients, stakeholders, and other disciplines that there's a lot of really thoughtful work going into a website's design and development beyond just "hey, let's make a new website".
+A pattern library communicates the underlying design language in a very tangible way, which helps stakeholders understand that an underlying system is determining the final interface.

+Style guides can help alleviate "Special Snowflake Syndrome", where certain departments in an organization think that they have unique problems and therefore demand unique solutions.
+By exposing the design system in the form of a style guide, these Special Snowflakes can better appreciate consistency and understand why their requests for custom designs receive pushback.

 ### An empathetic workflow
 Helps designers and developers think of the greater good.
 How their work affects the rest of the system.
 Collaboration.